apollosolutions/governance-example/example_governance_doc.md

 ### Security

-As with REST, ensuring a secure graph is paramount.
+As with REST, ensuring a secure API is paramount.
 To that, we recommend:

 * Authorizing users at your subgraph rather than ensuring this is done at the edge
 * Sanitizing all input values, especially those using custom scalars